Nexis-Network/homepage/content/docs/reference/cli-completion.md

 ---
-title: Exzo Network CLI commands — completion
+title: Nexis Network CLI commands — completion
-subtitle: Use the Exzo Network CLI to manage Exzo Network directly from the terminal
+subtitle: Use the Nexis Network CLI to manage Nexis Network directly from the terminal
 enableTableOfContents: true
 updatedOn: '2023-10-19T23:10:12.850Z'
 ---

 ## Before you begin

-Before running the `completion` command, ensure that you have [installed the Exzo Network CLI](/docs/reference/neon-cli#install-the-neon-cli).
+Before running the `completion` command, ensure that you have [installed the Nexis Network CLI](/docs/reference/neon-cli#install-the-neon-cli).

 ## The `completion` command